Go to

 • To find your survey response rate, divide the number of completed surveys by the total sent and multiply by 100.
 For example, if 60 out of 100 people answer your survey, your response rate is 60%.

 • Different types of surveys get different response rates.
-For example, customer service surveys often get higher response rates than market research surveys.
+For example, customer service surveys often get higher response rates than market research surveys (e.g., whether to use TikTok recharge or not).

 • An acceptable survey response rate can change depending on your survey’s goal and who you’re asking.
 But generally, getting answers from at least 25-30% of people is considered okay.